saderlane/PixelTrance/ROADMAP.md

 - [X] Right-click toggles “focus session” on/off
 - [X] ~~Visual particles~~, ~~subtle glow~~, looping ticking sound
   - Couldn't get visual particles to work and I don't think glow is a good effect
-- [ ] Increases Passive Focus Lock buildup for viewers
+- [X] Increases Passive Focus Lock buildup for viewers
+- [X] Screen pulls attention to source of Focus Lock
+  - Can't get this to work for mobs - I'll likely have to build a full mob controller or something
 - [ ] Only functions when targeting another entity (player or mob)

 ### 🌀 Hypnosis Effect Trigger